This post may contain affiliate links

 The “traditional” filling for taiyaki is red bean puree.
 It’s created using sweet adzuki beans, which make an excellent sweet and sugary combination.

 It’s produced by melting sugar into cooked red beans in a pot until a glossy paste develops.

 Another commercially successful filling that isn’t vegan is custard.
-It’s a yellow sweet pastry cream prepared with eggs, milk or cream, and flour.
-It’s a rich vanilla-flavored cream that works well as an alternative for red bean paste in taiyaki.
+It’s a sweet yellow pastry cream prepared with eggs, milk or cream, and flour.
+It’s a rich vanilla-flavored cream that works well as an alternative to red bean paste in taiyaki.